jakebrehm/bother-me-not/readme.md

 ## Future plans for this project

 - Get rid of the jumpers and replace them with shorter, soldered wires
-- 3D print a casing for bother arduinos
+- 3D print a casing for both arduinos
 - Power the arduinos externally, perhaps with batteries
 - Actually deploy the project